jrsoftware/issrc/CONTRIBUTING.md

 - To request new features.
-Make sure you first discussed the request on the Inno Setup [newsgroups](http://www.jrsoftware.org/newsgroups.php) (web-based interface available).
+Make sure you first discussed the request on the Inno Setup [newsgroups](http://www.jrsoftware.org/newsgroups.php) (web-based interface available)!

-Please do not use the issue tracker for anything else.
-Questions should be posted on the [newsgroups](http://www.jrsoftware.org/newsgroups.php) (web-based interface available) and not on the issue tracker.
+Please do not use the issue tracker for anything else. **Questions should be posted on the [newsgroups](http://www.jrsoftware.org/newsgroups.php) (web-based interface available) and not on the issue tracker!**

 Contributing new code, translations or documentation updates
 ------------------------------------------------------------